London guild conflicts: Brembre's rule

-Post Brembre Period
+Post Brembre period

 Nicholas Twyford became mayor in 1388.
 Richard II advised London to choose as mayor someone "trusty and loyal" —by which, of course, the King meant, loyal to him.
 However, the actual election of Nicholas Twyford was probably displeasing to Richard as although never a supporter of John Northampton the tribune of the lesser trades, Twyford had regularly been opposed to Exton.
 The Merciless Parliament held that year also, finally, stripped London of its right to monopolize the retail sale of goods.
 The next year the grocer William Venour became mayor, although there was contention with many citizens calling for Adam Bamme instead.
+Bamme did succeed Vemour in 1390 and during his first term negotiated the purchase of a very large quantity of grain which were sold on at fixed prices to those in need during national food shortages.
+This act was quite popular with the city's citizens, and helped gain Bamme a second term in 1397.
+There was also after the time of Brembre's execution a reluctance to loan money to the King, which led to tension between the King and the City.

-In 1392 Richard II launched an inquiry into London's "misgovernment" that lead to London losing its charter and so its ability to self govern and Richard appointed a warden instead of a Lord Mayor.
+In January 1392 as a result of the City authorities insisting on their sole right of arrest Richard ordered the Mayor to appear before him every day for a week or to forfeit a bond of £1,000.
+A few weeks later a a riot broke out in Fleet Street targeting the Lord High Treasurer, John Waltham, led to the mayor of London being summoned with other leading citizens to Richard in Nottingham Castle where the mayor and sheriffs were imprisoned and deposed although one of the sheriffs, John Shadworth did resist longer than others.
+There was later an inquiry into London's "misgovernment".
+This led to London losing its charter and thus its ability to self govern and Richard appointed a warden instead of a Lord Mayor.

 Even after London's liberties and mayoral elections were restored, Richard still felt confident enough to appoint Richard Whittington as mayor when Adam Bamme died rather than let Londoners elect a replacement.
 Whittington then negotiated for London to repurchase its own liberties for £10,000.

 London at the start of the fifteenth century settled into a more stable rule.

 Factions

 The Vintners

 In the mid-1370s John of Gaunt was associated with wealthy financiers such as Richard Lyons who with Adam Bury and John Pecche had a monopoly on the sale of sweet wine in the city.
 The members tended to have strong personal links to John of Gaunt.
-This monopoly was condemned by the reformist Good Parliament of 1376, and who completely lost all hope of power after the execution of Lyons in the Peasants Revolt.
+This monopoly was opposed by other merchants who would become the dominant "greater guilds" and condemned by the reformist Good Parliament of 1376, and who completely lost all hope of power after the execution of Lyons in the Peasants Revolt.